DiegoGarciaM/PythonIntroCourse/README.md

 Module 1: Introduction to Python

     Lesson 1: Getting Started with Python

-    Introduction to Python and its applications.
-    Setting up the Python development environment.
-    Your first Python program.
+    Introduction to software development. -> Voice over presentation Introduction to Python and its applications. -> Voice over presentation Setting up the Python development environment. -> Voice over presentation Your first Python program. -> Screen capture
         Example: Create a program that greets the user and asks for their name.

     Lesson 2: Variables and Data Types

-    Understanding variables and data types (int, float, string, bool).
-    Variable assignment and naming conventions.
-    Basic input and output.
+    Understanding variables and data types (int, float, string, bool). -> Screen capture Variable assignment and naming conventions.-> Screen capture Basic input and output.-> Screen capture
         Example: Build a simple calculator that performs basic arithmetic operations.

 Module 2: Control Flow and Logic

     Lesson 3: Conditional Statements

-    If statements and conditional logic.
+    If statements and conditional logic.-> Screen capture Using comparison operators.-> Screen capture
-    Using comparison operators.
-    Nested conditions.
+    Nested conditions.-> Screen capture
     Example: Write a program that determines if a given number is even or odd.

     Lesson 4: Loops and Iteration

-    For loops and while loops.
+    For loops and while loops.-> Screen capture
-    Loop control statements (break and continue).
+    Loop control statements (break and continue).-> Screen capture Practical loop examples.-> Screen capture
-    Practical loop examples.
     Example: Create a program that generates the Fibonacci sequence up to a given limit.

 Module 3: Data Structures